cankav/simple_websocket_example/README.md

 client.js
 -------------
-client.js: contains javascript client code, which opens a websocket to the server and attempts to re-open it on websocket close event.
+Contains javascript client code, which opens a websocket to the server and attempts to re-open it on websocket close event.

-client.js should run on client side (ie. embed this javascript to your html file).
-On page load the code tries to establish websocket connection with address: "ws://" + window.location.host + "/websocket".
+client.js should run on client side, which may be embeded to your html file.
+On page load the code tries to establish websocket connection with address: "ws://localhost:8080/websocket".
 If for some reason connection is closed, javascript code will try to re-open the connection.

-You can insert your custom processing into the ws.onmessage function.
++ Insert your custom processing into the ws.onmessage function.
++ Use the ws_send function to send a message to the server.

 tornado_server.py
 --------------------